Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Learning Strategies From Data

-As described thus far, both $N$ and $T$ are time horizons, i.e. they forecast the environment and predict the strategy state at different numbers of time steps in the future.
-It is also possible to instead forecast at a fixed distance into the future, or use a mix of time- and space-forecasting for $N$ and $T$.
-This approach is considered in Sec.~\ref{sec:form1}.
+\begin{remark} As described thus far, both horizons $N$ and $T$ are time horizons, i.e. they forecast the environment and predict the strategy state at certain numbers of time steps in the future.
+It is also possible to, instead, forecast the environment and strategy state at a fixed distance into the future, or use a mix of time- and space-forecasting for $N$ and $T$.
+In the racing example, this could correspond to always seeing a fixed number of meters ahead, no matter the vehicle speed.
+This approach is considered in Sec.~\ref{sec:form1}. \end{remark}